 We love how quickly this paper dissolves but weren’t as happy with the price.
 Scott’s paper is several times more expensive than other options.
 Also, the rolls are much smaller than competitors, so you’re getting even less on each roll.
 Luckily, it’s made from responsibly sourced materials, but that doesn’t make it more affordable.

 6. Georgia-Pacific 19841 Envision Toilet Paper

-If you have sensitive skin, you might want to spend a little more and opt for something a bit softer.
-Still, this toilet paper is completely safe for septic systems and it can save you some money if you’re ok with the downsides.
+Naturally, single-ply toilet paper is pretty thin.
+This one is also rough and doesn’t feel as nice on your skin.
+If you have sensitive skin, you might want to spend more on a softer brand.
+Still, Geogia-Pacific’s paper is completely safe for septic systems, and it can save you some money if you’re okay with the downsides.

 Standard rolls used to contain 100 sheets of toilet paper.
 But today, there’s not much consistency between brands.
-You’ll also see terms like supreme roll, mega roll, giant roll, and more, but there’s no standard set for these sizes.
+You’ll also see terms like supreme roll, mega roll, giant roll, and more, but there’s no standard for these sizes.
 Instead, you’ll have to see how many sheets are included on each roll.
-Some contain as many as 388 sheets per roll, which will obviously last much longer than a roll with just 100 sheets.
+Some contain as many as 388 sheets per roll, which will last much longer than a roll with just 100 sheets.

-Have you ever blown your nose and been left with a bunch of white fibers on your face?
+Have you ever blown your nose and been left with white fibers on your face?
 That’s called shedding, and most toilet paper does it to some degree.
 But it’s not just shedding when you sneeze, it’s shedding on your backside as well.
 A little shedding isn’t going to cause any damage, but it can be annoying, so if it bothers you, look for a brand that doesn’t shed.